ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-12.md

 comments: true
 ---

-`Result` has some functions that let you figure out if it's a success or error value.
+`Result` has some functions that let you figure out if an instance is a success or error value.
 We'll look at those functions next.

 ### is_ok